blakefealy/CEP_Extension_Template/README.md

 This project is a starter template for Adobe CEP (Common Extensibility Platform) extensions, based on NT Production’s Extension Testing Template.
 It provides a basic file structure and configuration to help you quickly get started building your own extension.

-All folder structures and configurations mirror the original NT Production setup for ease of compatibility and testing.
+All folder structures and configurations mirror the original NTProductions setup for ease of compatibility and testing.

 ## 🔧 Getting Started